LucasBest/GenAPI/README.md

 userAPIObject.get()
 ```

 All that is required is that your return types conform to the protocol `Modelable`.
-However if you already have your models conforming to Apple's new `Decodable` protocol, all you have to do is change the conformance from `Decodable`  to `DecodableModel` and your models will be ready to use with GenAPI.
+However if you already have your models conforming to Apple's `Decodable` protocol, all you have to do is change the conformance from `Decodable`  to `DecodableModel` and your models will be ready to use with GenAPI.

 ```swift
 struct User : DecodableModel{